Personal Financial Goals

 5) Sell 1 possession per month

-I love resolutions that improve your life in multiple ways!
+I love goals that improve your life in multiple ways!
 Selling your stuff not only gives you extra money, it also allows you to declutter!

 An open space just feels good!
 It gives you space to move around.
 Clears your mind of the overwhelm from messiness, which only makes you productive to make more money!